Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 2 of my recommended ways to deal with this are:

 1. Tmux - I personally use this, tab/window switching is fast as you can use hotkeys.
 In addition, you can name each tab/window so you can quickly identify which window is doing what.
 The ability to split a terminal is also useful if you want to multitask and see multiple things at once.
-With the [oh my tmux!][29] customisation, you got to admit it looks pretty cool.
+With the [oh my tmux!][29] customisation, you got to admit it looks pretty cool too.